CMHAAorg/cmhaa-website/site/content/resources/leadership-insights-business-council-of-australia-ceo-panel-discussion-1.md

 industry: All Industries
 modules:
   - type: quote
-    quote_text: >-
-      > The dangerous moments are when we take people for granted.’

-      > Australia’s experts weigh in on vulnerability, stigma and fostering psychological safety at work.
+    quote_text: Australia’s experts weigh in on vulnerability, stigma and fostering psychological safety at work.
 ---
 **Jennifer Westacott**